npantfoerder/school-district-analysis/README.md

 The school board has notified Maria that the students_complete.csv file shows evidence of academic dishonesty.
 The math and reading scores for Thomas High School ninth-grade students need to be replaced with NaNs while keeping the rest of the data intact.
 Maria wants a report describing how these changes affected the overall analysis.

 ## Results
 - In the district summary, the Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing columns are all affected.
-Before replacing the ninth grade scores from Thomas High School, the average math score is 79.0, 75% of students were passing math, 86% were passing reading, and 65% were passing overall.
+Before replacing the ninth-grade scores from Thomas High School, the average math score is 79.0, 75% of students were passing math, 86% were passing reading, and 65% were passing overall.
 After replacing the data with NaNs, all four of those statistics decreased.
 Below is the updated district summary:

 <img src="https://github.com/npantfoerder/school-district-analysis/blob/master/Resources/district_summary_df.png">